 16. Get a 10% military discount in-store.

-The Home Depota 10% Military Discount on items sold and stocked in-store only.
-According to a customer service representative, the discount is offered both every day as well as on Memorial Day, Veteran’s Day, and the Fourth of July.
-Please note: this policy may vary by store, so contact your local store for their policy.
-Most locations offer the following military discounts:
+The Home Depot offers an everyday 10% Military Discount on items sold and stocked in-store only.
+However, this policy may vary by store, so be sure to contact your local store for their policy.

-- All active, reserve, retired, or disabled military personnel and their immediate family members are eligible for a 10% discount every day of the year with a valid military ID.
+- All active, reserve, retired, or disabled military personnel and their immediate family members are eligible for a 10% discount every day of the year with a valid military or current dependent ID.

-To redeem the discount in-store, show your valid military ID to a store associate when inquiring about the discount.
-Note that the discount cannot be used toward lumber or building materials.
+To redeem the discount in-store, show the valid military ID to a store associate when inquiring about the discount.
+Note that the discount cannot be used toward lumber, building materials, and select products.

 17. Pick up a mover’s packet for possible savings.

 Keep your eyes peeled for possible Lowe’s coupons in the USPS Mover’s Guide found at your local post office.
-Because of The Home Depot’s low-price guarantee (see #5), most stores will accept competitor coupons, such as Lowe’s coupons.
+Because of The Home Depot’s low-price guarantee, most stores will accept competitor coupons, such as Lowe’s coupons.
 Remember this may be up to the discretion of each store, so call ahead before making a special trip with your coupon in tow.

 Bonus: You may even be able to find occasional coupon booklets for various P&G products!

 The Home Depot offers FREE DIY Workshops for people of all ages and experience levels where you can learn about various topics, such as organic gardening, how to tile your backsplash, and more.
 Registration is required so be sure to secure a spot in advance.

 Also, all kids who attend get to keep their project and receive a FREE certificate of achievement, a workshop apron, and a commemorative pin (while supplies last).
 Children must be present at the store to participate in the workshop and receive the freebies.
 My kids have always loved these workshops!